Master of Science in Nutrition and Health Promotion

 about this process.
 All re-applicants are required to submit any official academic transcript for courses completed since the initial application.

-Accepted applicants who enroll in the M.S. program may petition to transfer a maximum of two courses into the M.S. program provided the credits were not used for a previously conferred degree and were completed within five years of the petition.
+Accepted applicants who enroll in the M.S. program may petition to transfer a maximum of two graduate courses into the M.S. program provided the credits were not used for a previously conferred degree and were completed within five years of the petition.
 This petition must be approved by the Chair of the Nutrition Department and the Dean of the School of Nursing and Health Sciences.
 The student must have earned a grade of B or better.

 Students who enter the program with a strong background in a particular content area may petition for a course waiver.
 Such waivers require demonstration of mastery of course content.
 Students receiving course waivers must still complete the required number of credit hours, accomplishing this by taking additional electives to replace the waived credits.
 The decision to accept waivers is determined by the Chair of the Nutrition Department.